-As the Headteacher of Kendrick, my vision is to lead, inspire and make a difference to the lives of girls and young women.
+As the Headteacher of Kendrick, my resolve and vision is to lead, inspire and make a difference to the lives of girls and young women.
 I believe passionately in girls' education and know that Kendrick School affords its students the very best education there is.
-My commitment to the school is to safeguard the core values on which the school is based, extend the excellence of the school and always grasp the opportunities to secure its future.

 Ms Christine Kattirtzi Headteacher